How to create a Delivery Modifier within Buzz UI

 6. A Fallback Weight value of 0 ensures we deliver strictly to the criteria within the model.

-For every Delivery Modifier, a Fallback Weight value is required, which will be the weight that is associated with any auctions that matched targeting but do not explicitly match a row in the model or delivery modifier terms (similar to a Default Bid for Bid Models and Modifiers).
+For every Delivery Modifier, a Fallback Weight value is required, which will be the weight that is associated with any auctions that matched targeting but do not necessarily match a row in the model or delivery modifier terms (similar to a Default Bid for Bid Models and Modifiers).
 It is recommended to set the default to 1 in order to fulfill the budget.
 You can set the Fallback Weight Value to 0 to ensure that auctions outside of the model/modifier terms will not be bid on, but doing this may increase the likelihood of under-delivery.

 Budget Caps can be used to set hard limits on the amount that a single Term can spend.
 For example, if you want to spend 25% but not more than 50% of your budget on a particular domain, you could configure a Delivery Modifier with a Budget Cap.
 The value of a Budget Cap represents the maximum percent of the budget that can be spent on a Term.